c4ke2/c4ke2.github.io/src/book_trailer.md

 Technical Details & Process
 </h2>

 I made this to experiment with Unreal Engine, which I had never used before.
-It also seemed like a good excuse that would let me visibly 'explore' the world I'd created.
+It also seemed like a good excuse that would let me visually 'explore' the world I'd created.
 This video was created in Unreal Engine 5, using free assets (or 'free for the month' assets).

 Every environment lies to the camera.
 If the camera were moved even an inch up, it would be revealed that there is a twenty-meter blue void between each 'layer' of land.